0

 One group enjoyed a clapping competition to an accelerating sailors’ hornpipe.
 The game was part of a polished and engaging taste of different musical styles from the Carducci String Quartet.

-In December 2022, the winter wonderland of snow and ice provided the perfect backdrop for the Travelling by Tuba’s Christmas show.
+In December 2022, the winter wonderland of snow and ice provided the perfect backdrop for Travelling by Tuba’s Christmas show.
 The show gave the children an ‘up close and personal’ experience of a variety of almost anything that can be blown to make a noise, as well as a ‘canon’ made out of a tuba.

 ” I loved the part when we all played lots of instruments and they put a massive tuba on me